mehdicherf/sfdx-BitbucketPipeline/README.md

 ## Step 4 - Configure Apex PMD:
 * Add to your repo a custom-apex-rules.xml ruleset file for Apex PMD, such as https://github.com/mehdisfdc/sfdx-PMDruleset/blob/master/custom-apex-rules.xml

-*  Bitbucket Pipelines environment variables named `PMD_MINIMUM_PRIORITY` to trigger a build failure when a high priority issue is found (recommended error threshold: 1)
+*  Create a Bitbucket Pipelines environment variable named `PMD_MINIMUM_PRIORITY` to trigger a build failure when a high priority issue is found (recommended error threshold: 2)

 ## Step 5 - Create and commit the yml file:
 * Create or re-use a docker image with Salesforce CLI installed, such as:  https://hub.docker.com/r/mehdisfdc/sfdx-cli/dockerfile